rossmounce/DataSharingPaper/DataSharing-MS.md

 - End the rule of Excel: JSON schemes or XML to represent context-rich data
 - FigShare and other projects: data can have a DOI and be cited/shared
 - Local databases but linked globally: APIs and programmatic access
+- Financially, it's worth the effort.
+Although sharing data openly online may entail some effort and cost, research has shown that over-time this effort is worth it through the benefits of data re-use [@Piwowar2011]

 # How it should be encouraged